Igan, Malaysia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Make sure to find the necessary kind.
-Many adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types G. Take care to choose the right kind.
+The majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 • Luggage scale to avoid fees